All these blessings will come upon you, and overtake you, if you listen to the voice of the Lord your God. Deuteronomy 28:2

 10 All the peoples of the earth shall see that you are called by the name of the Lord, and they will be afraid of you.

 11 The Lord will grant you abundant prosperity in the fruit of your body, in the fruit of your livestock, and in the fruit of your ground, in the land which the Lord swore to your fathers to give you.

-12 The Lord will open to you his good treasure in the heavens, to give the rain of your land in its season, and to bless all the work of your hand.
-You will lend to many nations, and you will not borrow.
+12 The Lord will open to you, his abundant treasure, the heavens, to give rain in your land in its season, and to bless all the work of your hand.
+You will lend to many nations, but you will not borrow.

 13 The Lord will make you the head and not the tail.
 You will be above only, and you will not be beneath, if you listen to the commandments of the Lord your God which I am giving you today, and be careful to do them, 14 and you shall not turn away from any of the words which I am commanding you today, to the right or to the left, to go after other gods to serve them.

 15 But it shall come to pass, if you will not listen to the voice of the Lord your God, being careful to do all his commandments and his statutes which I am giving you today, that all these curses will come on you and overtake you.
 16 You will be cursed in the city, and you will be cursed in the field.

 17 Your basket and your kneading trough will be cursed.